 The growth of technology in modern times has changed the ad buying and selling world.
-The traditional concepts of manual ad insertions and publishing have been completely replaced by demand side platforms (DSPs) and supply side platforms (SSPs).
+The traditional concepts of manual ad insertions and publishing have been replaced by demand-side platforms (DSPs) and supply-side platforms (SSPs).

-According to a latest Market Study Report, it is stated that “ the coming five years of DSP market are predicted to register 26.3% CAGR in terms of revenue.
-Additionally, the global market size of DSP is estimated to reach US 31300 million dollars by 2024, with the 2109 figures being US$ 9770 million”
+According to a latest market study report, in the coming five years, the DSP market is predicted to register 26.3% CAGR in terms of revenue with the global market size of DSP estimated to reach US 31.3 billion dollars by 2024.

 The article walks you through the major components of a DSP, how work is carried out using it, the benefits and possible cons of the technique.

-As per BuiltWith report, 396,458 websites in the top 1 million websites are utilizing some form of Demand Side Platform (DSP) and DoubleClick Bid Manager is the most popular of the various such software available in the market.
+As per BuiltWith report, 396,458 websites in the top 1 million websites are utilizing some form of DSP and DoubleClick Bid Manager (now known as “Display & Video 360”) being one of the most popular of the DSP.

-A demand side platform (DSP) is a system that allows people to buy and manage their ad inventories under a single platform.
+A DSP is a software system that lets ad buyers to buy and bid in real-time to show their online ads and manage their ad inventories.
 The ability to choose which ad to purchase enables advertisers to target their intended customer circles.

 With so much on offer, many third parties are now integrating it directly into their system to allow better tracking and management.
 In today’s article, we discuss the various facets of the demand-side platform.

-As per a study by emarketer, Following are the key criteria for purchasing a demand side platform services:
+As per a study by emarketer, following are the key criteria for purchasing a DSP services:

 - Audience scale or reach